 Eco-Schools Global national programme “Roheline kool” in Estonia

-The Eco-Schools programme has become more known in Estonia during recent years – there are almost 180 schools and kindergartens in the network, among others hobby schools.
+The Eco-Schools programme has become more known in Estonia during recent years – there are over 180 schools and kindergartens in the network, among others hobby schools.
 All schools and kindergartens in Estonia, including international ones, are welcome to join us!
 Tartu Nature House also organizes network seminars for educational institutions that have joined the programme.

 All the Estonian educational instititutions whom have joined the programme can be found on this interactive map.
 By clicking on the location it is also possible to find their pages and blogs about the activities of eco-schools programmes in their schools and kindergartens.